Our team of experts have identified these to be the best systems for balancing well water pH.

 Fleck 2510SXT pH Neutralizer Calcite Water Filter

-Media top-ups are simple with the Fleck 2510, too.
-The calcite tank is transparent, so there’s no need to replenish the media based on guesswork.
+- Easy calcite top-ups – The calcite tank is transparent, so you can tell at a glance when you need to replenish the media.
 The dome hole plug makes it easy to add more media when required.

-The system uses less than $3.00 of electricity per 12 months, so it doesn’t cost much to run.
-As well as altering pH, the Fleck 2510 can also reduce sediment and sand that could cause additional destruction to pipes.
+- The unit ticks our boxes for long-term affordability, too.
+It uses less than $3.00 of electricity per year, and can also reduce sediment and sand that could cause additional destruction to pipes, helping you to keep your plumbing bills low.

 🧾 Acidic Water Neutralizer Buyer’s Guide

 Looking to learn more about water neutralizers before you buy a system for your home?
-I’ve covered everything you’ll need to know in this buyers’ guide.
+We’ve covered everything you should know in this buyers’ guide.

 ⚗️ What is Acidic Water?